papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-Contributors to the GitHub repository and the Meetup site, sponsors, or similar are also subject to the anti-harassment policy.
-Organizers (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment.
+Contributors to the GitHub repository, the Meetup and/or event-related sites, sponsors, or similar are also subject to the anti-harassment policy.
+Organizers (including volunteers) should not use sexualized clothing/uniforms/costumes, or otherwise create a sexualized environment..

 Local Chapters
 --------------